Owlet7/wadfusion/README.md

 3. Copy any files you find with a `.WAD` extension to the `source_wads` subfolder where you extracted WadFusion.
 4. Double-click `wadfusion.exe`.
 A terminal window will pop up, showing which WAD files were found, and which episodes can be extracted.
 Press Y and then Enter to proceed.
 The terminal window will show progress as it generates the IPK3.
 5. When it finishes, press Enter to close the window.
 You should now have a file in the WadFusion folder called `doom_complete.pk3`.
-6. Download [GZDoom](https://zdoom.org/downloads) and extract it to a folder.
+6. Download the latest [GZDoom development build](https://devbuilds.drdteam.org/gzdoom/) and extract it to a folder.
 7. Copy the `doom_complete.pk3` file to GZDoom's folder.
 8. Launch GZDoom and play!